traci-porter/easypost.github.io/README.md

 ```

 ## Step 4: Buy and generate a shipping label
-This last step walks you through buying and generating the shipping label.
-To buy the lowest shipping rate for your shipment, use the convenience functions built into the client libraries.
-You must pass in the rate ID you'd like to use.
+This last step walks you through buying and generating the shipping label for your parcel.
+There are two options for generating the shipping label.
+ 1. **Client Libraries** Use the convenience functions built into the [client libraries](https://www.easypost.com/docs/libraries) to retrieve the rate ID with the lowest rate.

-If using the API, enter the rate ID found in the Create shipments response body  to the shipment resource.
-After successfully submitting the request, the response contains a URL to the image of your label.
-Download and print the "label_url".
+ 2. **Shipment Rate Optimizer API** This API allows you to buy the lowest shipping rate for your shipment.
+Enter the shipment ID in the URL.
+Then, enter the rate ID with the lowest rate obtained in the [Create shipments](#step-3-create-a-shipment-and-get-rates) response body and POST it to the shipment resource.
+After successfully submitting the request, the response contains a URL (e.g., `label_url`) to the image of your label.
+Download and print the label.
+In addition, the response includes a tracking ID for your package.
+You can store this information and pass it on to your customers.

-_NOTE:_
+For more information on the Shipment Rate Optimizer API, see [SmartRate Guide](https://www.easypost.com/smartrate-guide).

+> **_NOTE:_**
-* Labels are returned in .PNG format.
+> * Labels are returned in .PNG format, but you can request other formats.
-* The response includes a tracking ID for your package i

-### Example Request: Shipping label
+### Example: Create a shipping label

 #### Request